 Native American Thanksgiving Feast

 Experience a Native American celebration at the annual event that honors the cultural contributions of the northeastern native peoples.
-This weekend’s hands-on program gives visitors a first-hand look at the life of these early Americans, through such activities as tool and pottery-making, fire-making, spear-throwing and the use of the atlatl (a spear-throwing tool).
-Primitive fire building and on-site cooking (including Garvies’ famous “popcorn soup”) are among the favorite activities throughout the weekend, with opportunities to sample some of the foods being prepared.
-Also, learn the process of creating “dugout” canoes and visit an authentic reproduction of a wigwam.
-While there, take the opportunity to view the museum’s permanent exhibits, which showcase Long Island’s Native American culture, as well as the geology of Long Island and New York State.
+The weekend’s program — held both indoors and outside — gives visitors a first hand look at the life of these early Americans, through an interactive glimpse of their culture and daily living.
+Everyone can participate in tool and pottery-making, fire-making, corn grinding, spear-throwing and the use of the atlatl (a spear-throwing tool).
+Primitive fire building and on-site cooking (including Garvies’ famous popcorn soup) are among the popular activities always enjoyed by all who take part.
+Also participate the making of a 12-foot long dugout canoe.
+In addition, there are displays of artifacts from the museum collection and an authentic reproduction of a wigwam, another favorite with kids and parents.